 ● Ethics in development and implementation of CA in healthcare; addressing the technical and regulatory challenges.

 ● Economics and financial impact of CA on patients, caregivers, providers and the health system

 Topic Editor Dr. Shona D'Arcy is the founder and CEO of Kids Speech Labs, a technology company developing children’s speech development solutions.
-All other Topic Editors have no conflicts of interest to declare.
+Dr. Emre Sezgin is a digital health scientist at Nationwide Children's Hospital, OH.